zakaria-lahyani/permiso/docs/deployment/docker-deployment.md

 # Docker Deployment Guide

-This guide provides instructions for deploying the Keystone Authentication System using Docker and Docker Compose.
+This guide provides instructions for deploying the permiso Authentication System using Docker and Docker Compose.

 ## Prerequisites